Social Credit Party of Canada: Decline of the party in English Canada

 The English Canadian party, concentrated in Alberta and British Columbia, won only five seats in the 1965 federal election.
 Thompson was frustrated by the lack of support given to the federal wing, while the provincial parties in Alberta and British Columbia won provincial elections with large majorities.
 British Columbia's Socred Premier, W. A. C. Bennett cut off his party's organizational and financial support after the 1965 election in hopes of pressuring the federal party to reconcile with Caouette's Créditistes.

-Alberta Premier Manning was becoming concerned with the perceived leftward trajectory of the federal Liberals and Progressive Conservatives (PCs).
+Manning, the leader of the party's most powerful provincial branch in Alberta, was becoming concerned with the perceived leftward trajectory of the federal Liberals and Progressive Conservatives (PCs).
 He encouraged Thompson to begin talks with the PCs about a merger.
 Negotiations failed and in March 1967, citing lack of support for the party from its provincial wings in Alberta and British Columbia, Thompson resigned as leader.
 In the fall Bud Olson left to join the Liberals.
 With the support of both Manning and PC leader Robert Stanfield, Thompson crossed the floor to the PCs.
 He sought and won the PC nomination in Red Deer when the June 1968 federal election was called.
 Alexander Bell Patterson was named acting leader of the remains.

-In the 1968 election, Social Credit lost its remaining three seats.
-This was due to its internal turmoil, Manning's call to merge with the PCs, the defections of Thompson and Olson, and the wave of Trudeaumania across Canada.
+In the 1968 election, Social Credit lost its remaining three seats while Caouette's Ralliment won 14 seats.
+Social Credit's poor showing was due to its internal turmoil, Manning's call to merge with the PCs, the defections of Thompson and Olson, and the wave of Trudeaumania across Canada.
 National party president Herb Bruch said Patterson's refusal to take a clear stand on whether the Socreds would support Robert Stanfield’s PCs in Parliament was a contributing factor in the party's defeat.
 Patterson expressed confidence that the party could return as it had after the Diefenbaker sweep in the 1958 election, noting the strength of the Créditistes in Quebec, and expressed hope that the two parties would be reunited.
-However, the party would never win another seat in English Canada.
+The party, however, would never win another seat in English Canada.

 Reunification

 In 1971, the Ralliement des créditistes and the English Canadian Social Credit Party held a joint leadership convention at the Hull Arena.
-The two parties merged into a single national party under the Social Credit name, and Caouette won the leadership on the first ballot.
+The two parties reunited under the Social Credit name, and Caouette won the leadership on the first ballot.

 In the 1972 election, the Social Credit Party won 15 seats—all in Quebec—and 7.6% of the popular vote.
 Manning was appointed to the Senate of Canada in 1970—the first and (as it turned out) only Socred ever to serve in that body.
 Patterson returned to Parliament as a Progressive Conservative in the 1972 election.